-Cultural practices, which discourage the development of Phytophthora root rot, include good water management, sanitation, and use of tolerant or resistant species in areas where Phytophthora root rot is or may be a problem.
+Cultural practices that discourage the development of phytophthora root rot include good water management, sanitation, and use of tolerant or resistant species in areas where phytophthora root rot is or may be a problem.

-Water Management

-Because the development and spread of Phytophthora is very dependent on high soil moisture and water movement, management of water in the nursery is integral to controlling the disease.
-A number of things are often involved when good water management is practiced.
+Water management.
+Because the development and spread of phytophthora root rot is very dependent on high soil moisture and water movement, management of water in the nursery is integral to controlling the disease.
+Good water management often involves the following practices: